MicrosoftDocs/windows-dev-docs/hub/apps/get-started/get-set-up.md

 ![Get ready to use Visual Studio](images/VisualStudio2017Hero_ImageXL-LG.png)

-It's easier than you think to get going.
-Follow these instructions and start creating Universal Windows Platform (UWP) apps for Windows 10.
+Welcome to Windows 10 development!
+Follow these instructions and start creating apps for Windows 10, using WinRT APIs (also known as the Universal Windows Platform or UWP).

 ## 1. Download or update Visual Studio